fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2e.md

 ### Improved error message

 We previously implemented the error message that was displayed when the user tried to toggle the importance of a deleted note with the <em>alert</em> method.
-Let's implement the error message as its own React component.
+Let's implement the error message as its own React component in the file <i>src/components/Notification.jsx</i>.

 The component is quite simple: